Remove wood stove fine dust from the air with an air purifier

 • Cough and sneeze into the inside of your elbow

-There are several air purifier sellers who claim to have a good working filter technique against corona.
+There are several air purifier sellers who claim to have a good working filter technique against the flu virus.
 Yet the difference in performance, between what they promise and how good it actually works, is often large.
 Extreme Air Products has developed a unique patented air circulation and filter technique that really does work: air displacement.
 In fact, this technique has been tested as the best by the TNO: an air purifier with displacement removes fine dust and other small particles for no less than 99.99% (!) from the air and has up to 40% more efficiency than the air purifiers using regular circulation.

 Workplaces need extra protection

 Not everyone is reassured about the measures taken by the government.
-Additional protection against the corona virus is needed, we hear from our customers.
+Additional protection against the flu virus is needed, we hear from our customers.
 For example, workplaces such as an office, school, dental practice, healthcare institution, gym and a nail studio benefit from clean, healthy air.
 An air purifier with air displacement technology offers these workplaces their desired protection.

 An air purifier does not offer a guaranteed protection against corona

-Keep in mind that air purifiers do not guarantee protection from the corona virus in your room.
+Keep in mind that air purifiers do not guarantee protection from the flu virus in your room.
 On the other hand, you do reduce the risk of contamination with a good air purifier.
-When using an air purifier against the corona virus, it’s important to run it as long and often as possible.
+When using an air purifier against the flu virus, it’s important to run it as long and often as possible.
 It’s best to leave it on continuously.
 This will optimise the cleaning effect.
 As mentioned, also follow the measures of the RIVM carefully to keep the risk of infection as small as possible.

-The EDC650 UV-C is the best choice to remove coronavirus particles from your office or workplace.
+The EDC650 UV-C is the best choice to remove flu virus particles from your office or workplace.
 This virus fighting air purifier can do this thanks to a combination of unparalleled filter effectiveness, UV-C light and a very high capacity.
 UV-C light makes viruses and bacteria harmless before they enter the HEPA filter.

 The EDC650 brings even more benefits.
 Firstly, it consumes little energy and is quiet.
 Second, it lasts for years without too much maintenance.